AliBlubberus/Dartboard/README.md

-<h1>Release V1.0 is out!!!</h1>
+###Release V1.0 is out!!!
 The first release of Dartboard is out!
-Download it by clicking [here](https://github.com/AliBlubberus/Dartboard/releases/download/Release_v1.0/Dartboard.msi)
+Download it by clicking [here](https://github.com/AliBlubberus/Dartboard/releases/download/Release_v1.0/Dartboard.msi).

 <h1>Dartboard</h1>